makhowastaken/GWGBC_FW/README.md

 [![Funnyplaying GWGBC -- FPGA BASED GAME BOY COLOR](https://img.youtube.com/vi/T4LSHpKfPGs/0.jpg)](https://www.youtube.com/watch?v=T4LSHpKfPGs)

-As of 2023-11-22, a Windows PC ([or Windows 10 Phone](https://twitter.com/makhowastaken/status/1727496794333237599)) is REQUIRED for Firmware updates.
+A Windows PC ([or Windows 10 Phone](https://twitter.com/makhowastaken/status/1727496794333237599)) is REQUIRED for Firmware updates.
 Ubuntu, macOS, Android (Samsung), and iOS (iPadOS) all tested failed.
 The issue appears related to how the OS itself handles mounted file systems and file transfers.
-I have found and tested a repeatable workaround for openSUSE user~~s~~ and I'm still working on paring down the steps, isolating the specific issue, and making it easily repeatable (via BASH script or something).
+I have found and tested a repeatable workaround for openSUSE user~~s~~ and I still need to work on paring down the steps, isolating the specific issue, and making it easily repeatable (via BASH script or something) though I am unlikely to make any progress on this.
 I have not found any workarounds for macOS devices aside from just installing Windows via a bootcamp partition (so good luck anyone with Apple hardware made in the last four years).

 Sniffing some packets of a successful update (on Windows) and comparing to those from a failed update (on macOS), it looks like updating is handled via some form of DAPLink implementation so the observed behavior may [have the same cause.](https://github.com/ARMmbed/DAPLink/issues/982) Despite that, however, the listed workarounds are NOT working.